 Eligibility and Additional Requirements: Awards are made only to College of Medicine faculty members funded by a major federal agency or private foundation.
 Extramural funding must have expired less than 12 months from the submission date, but applications can be submitted before the expiration of prior funding, although not before an investigator has learned that a renewal will not be funded.
 The program is not applicable to investigators who received a 1-year grant from an extramural agency.
 Funding priorities for this program will reflect past success of the specific research program and the likelihood of continued funding.
-Thus, programs that have been repeatedly successful in renewing funding in the past, or that appear likely to be funded based on the current agency review, will receive highest priority.
+Thus, programs that have been repeatedly successful in renewing funding in the past, or that appear likely to be funded based on the current agency review, will receive the highest priority.
 The maximum award amount is limited to $45,000 (comprised of $30,000 from College of Medicine and $15,000 match from applicant’s department) and additional application requirements of this program are described below.

 III.
 Hornick Endowment for Research into Stroke and Related Disorders

 Description: This program is designed to promote research into the causes, prevention, and treatment of stroke and related disorders.
-Hornick funds can be used to: 1) initiate research into new areas that currently are not funded extramurally: 2) support student research under the supervision of an established investigator; or 3) increase productivity in a currently funded program that has a high potential for scientific or medical impact.
+Hornick funds can be used to 1) initiate research into new areas that currently are not funded extramurally; 2) support student research under the supervision of an established investigator; or 3) increase productivity in a currently funded program that has a high potential for scientific or medical impact.

 Eligibility and Additional Requirements: Eligibility is as described above for College of Medicine Intramural Programs.
 The Research Plan (see below), in addition to the requirements outlined above, should clearly describe how the project relates to stroke or related disorders.
 Proposals will be judged by the general criteria given above for Pilot Studies and the probability of making a significant contribution to research, treatment, or prevention of stroke and related disorders.
 Typically only one award will be made per year from the Hornick Endowment.
-High quality proposals submitted to, but not funded by, the Hornick Endowment will automatically be considered for Pilot Study funding.
-Maximum awards are limited to $50,000 per year for up to 2 years.
+High-quality proposals submitted to, but not funded by, the Hornick Endowment will automatically be considered for Pilot Study funding.
+Maximum awards are limited to $50,000 per year for up to two years.

 Description: The College of Medicine recognizes that state-of-the-art instrumentation is essential for conducting modern biomedical research capable of attracting extramural funding.
 Such instrumentation is increasingly expensive and difficult to acquire through normal extramural grant mechanisms.
 The purpose of this program is to provide a mechanism for researchers in the College of Medicine to obtain relatively small pieces of research equipment for shared use.
 Maximum award amount is limited to $30,000.